grimace/Datanucleus-Cassandra-Plugin/README.txt

 1. Recursively read all CFs in the inheritance structure until we find a result O(n)
 2. Read the columns and populate the object O(1)

+BUILD NOTES:

+high scale lib doesn't appear to be in a repo.
+You can install it from the lib directory as follows

+#mvn install:install-file -DgroupId=high-scale-lib -DartifactId=high-scale-lib -Dversion=1.1.2 -Dpackaging=jar -Dfile=./lib/high-scale-lib.jar

+TEST NOTES:

+you might need to run the following to allow the embedded cassandra to startup:

+#sudo mkdir -p /var/lib/cassandra/saved_caches